lumagateinc/MovoSuite/docs/README.md

       - Comments: "Email notifications from MovoSuite for Intune"

 3. At the bottom of the form, check the box labeled "I accept the terms and conditions…" and then click Save.
+4. Once you have generated the ID, an email notification will be sent to the Exchange administrators of your organizations to approve.
+If you are a Global Administrator or Exchange Administrator, you can approve the pending ID from the admin view of the **Actionable Email Developer Dashboard** [here](https://https://outlook.office.com/connectors/oam/admin).
+5. Save the **Provider ID (originator)** from the **Actionable Email Developer Dashboard** into MovoSuite, and save the change.

 [back to ToC](#table-of-contents) | [back to checklist](#install-and-configuration-checklist)